Sazid60/University-Management-System-Backend/Readme.md

 - if we do this the data will be muted. this is not also allowed

 ## 13-12 Implement logic to handle dynamically update non-primitive fields

+- We Will Separate the non-primitive data in the service file

 ```ts
 // update single student in db